Calculate Your Personal Injury Settlement Value

 How to Calculate Your Personal Injury Settlement Value

-The formula goes like this: Economic damages x 1.5 (based on the injury severity) + lost income.
+The formula goes like this: Economic damages x 1.5 (based on the injury severity) + lost income = Damages

-Medical expenses ($10,000 x 1.5) = $15,000 + lost income $20,000 = $30,000.
+Medical expenses ($10,000 x 1.5) totaling $15,000 + lost income $20,000 = $30,000.

 If you are utilizing our Personal Injury Settlement Calculator, chances are that you have already experienced enough pain and suffering.
 Make sure you are pursuing the maximum amount of compensation for any physical and emotional injuries you’ve endured.